-For individuals with sensory disabilities, the document can be made available in Braille, in large print, on audiocassette, or on computer disk by writing to the above address or email or by calling California Relay Service (800) 735-2929 (TTY), (800) 735-2922 (Voice), or 711.
+For individuals with sensory disabilities, the document can be made available in Braille, in large print, on audiocassette, or on computer disk.
+To obtain a copy in one of these alternate formats, please call or write to: Department of Transportation, Attn: Cody Ericksen, Acting Senior Environmental Scientist, Office of Environmental Analysis, 111 Grand Avenue, MS 8-B, Oakland, CA 94612, (510) 506-9678, Cody.Ericksen@dot.ca.gov; or by calling California Relay Service (800) 735-2929 (TTY), (800) 735-2922 (Voice), or 711.
 An accessible electronic copy of this document is available to download at: www.sr37corridorprojects.com.

-Initial Study with Proposed Mitigated Negative Declaration
+Initial Study with Mitigated Negative Declaration State Clearinghouse #2022070088